pixelated/website/_posts/2016-02-12-Pixelstate.md

 *tl;dr*

 BigCouch, the database that LEAP platform is based on, is no longer maintained.
 It is a fork of CouchDB which implements clustering support.
 That support was merged into CouchDB and will be available with CouchDB 2.0.
-We are not able to support replication of user storage with plain CouchDB, so we needed a new database.
+We are not able to support replication of user storage with plain CouchDB, so we need a new database.
 The challenge is distributed database scalability (NB: scalability != replication).
 We're looking into CouchDB, MongoDB, Postgres, Redis, MariaDB, etc.

 ## PixelEvents (upcoming)